 We encourage our clients to travel north, as northern Damaraland has the highest concentration of game and very few people.
 The further north-east you move, the more you leave the actual desert, and the more vegetation you start to see.
 Here also, the first concentrations of game start to appear, specifically desert elephant and rhino.
 Damaraland’s desert rhino and elephant deserve a special mention as they are two of Namibia’s unique game-viewing attractions, regarded by many as the game-viewing highlights of the country.

 Damaraland is not a ‘tick-the-box’ Big Game destination.
-Also, it does not boast the country’s finest views.
 However, it does offer a subtle, sophisticated game-viewing experience.
 Here, your patience is rewarded by sightings of some of the most unique species left on the continent today.
-The rhino and elephant are truly magical – in our view, they are the main reason to come to this region.